Marital Property | Separate Property NJ Property Division Attorneys

 No money has ever been removed from the account.

-According to this example, your spouse is entitled to an equitable distribution (probably 50%) of the marital portion of your NJ 401K that was accumulated from the date of the marriage to the date of the filing of the Complaint for divorce.
+According to this example, your spouse is entitled to an equitable distribution (probably 50%) of the marital portion of your 401K that was accumulated from the date of the marriage to the date of the filing of the Complaint for divorce in New Jersey.
 (In this situation it would be from September 1, 2000 through July 15, 2007).
 Your pre-marital share of the 401K, the money contributed before the date of marriage plus appreciation/interest accrued on that amount, is your separate property.
 Additionally, your post marital share of the 401K, the money contributed after the date of the filing for complaint for divorce is also your separate property.
-Therefore, your NJ spouse has no right to share in the pre and post contribution portions of your 401K.
+Therefore, when in New Jersey, your spouse has no right to share in the pre and post contribution portions of your 401K.

-Typically, your New Jersey spouse's marital share of your 401K will be transferred directly from your 401K into an IRA account exclusively in your spouse's name.
-While this eliminates any tax penalties because it is incident to a New Jersey divorce, a Qualified Domestic Relations Order may be necessary in order to effectuate this transaction.
-Please keep in mind that there are nuances involved with which a seasoned family law attorney will assist you.
+Typically, your spouse's marital share of your 401K will be transferred directly from your 401K into an IRA account exclusively in your spouse's name.
+While this eliminates any tax penalties because it is incident to your New Jersey divorce, a Qualified Domestic Relations Order may be necessary in order to effectuate this transaction.
+Please keep in mind that there are nuances involved with which a seasoned NJ family law attorney can assist you.

 Be Prepared and Get Educated on New Jersey Divorce Asset Division

-This example is merely one of the many different scenarios you may encounter during your NJ divorce process; therefore, it is important to have a knowledgeable NJ property division attorney on your side.
-Since each scenario has various considerations and implications, the veteran New Jersey property division attorneys at Weinberger Law Group, LLC will need to evaluate your situation closely to determine all of your legal options.
+This example is merely one of the many different scenarios you may encounter during your NJ divorce process; therefore, it is important to have a knowledgeable NJ divorce attorney on your side.
+Since each scenario has various considerations and implications, the veteran attorneys at Weinberger Law Group, LLC will evaluate your situation closely to determine all of your legal options.
 Proper evaluation, preparation, and education of marital property vs. separate property, are the best ways to protect your assets and your rights during a New Jersey divorce.

 Understanding New Jersey Law: Equitable Distribution of Property Factors